-Our books help in self-navigating on the job market.
-If you consider different career paths and you are interested in self-development as a professional, check out this material!
+We publish and promote books that help professionals in self-navigating in the job market.
+If you consider various career paths and you are interested in self-development as a professional, please take a look at this list!

 “This book is a real one-of-a-kind and comprehensive guide for all graduate students or postdocs still facing a typical dilemma of whether to stay or leave academia.
 The author’s first-hand experience, both, as a scientist and a consultant to hundreds of young PhD candidates gave her a unique, balanced view helping to reconcile a number of options we are all facing.
 The book astonishes with countless observations, facts, and solid knowledge about the industry job market for past-academics.
 Besides being a great read, a vivid personal story makes it also very authentic and convincing.”

 – Radek C., PhD

 “The author presents a thoroughly-researched and well-organized guide to the post-PhD landscape.
 Filled with actionable recommendations and personal anecdotes, the book is as informative as it is engaging.
 I especially appreciated how the author frames the list of post-PhD vocations in terms of each segment’s cultural-norms, their “tribalisms.”
 Reading the author’s hard-earned insights into what compels recruiters/VC’s to hire/fund a PhD leaves me better prepared to navigate the vast horizon of opportunities outside academia, and finally, land that ‘dream job.'”